Why should I read this?

 Who are all these people and where do they come from?

 The Boy Scouts of America was founded in 1910, and became federally chartered with the United States in 1916.
 The Cub Scouts was started in 1930.
-Millions of boys have worn the uniform, cooked over an open fire at a campsite, earned their Bobcat badge, raced their Pinewood Derby cars, worked on service projects within their communities, and made many new friends as part of the Scouting organization.
+Millions of scouts have worn the uniform, cooked over an open fire at a campsite, earned their Bobcat badge, raced their Pinewood Derby cars, worked on service projects within their communities, and made many new friends as part of the Scouting organization.

 Throughout all this fun and excitement is a character-building program that encourages scouts to make good ethical choices, strengthen family bonds, improve physical fitness, and develop citizenship skills.

-Pack 100 is primarily made up of boys and their families who are within the boundaries of the Centennial Elementary School district.
+Pack 100 is primarily made up of boys and girls and their families who are within the boundaries of the Centennial Elementary School district.
 Our pack is chartered by the Centennial Elementary PTO and is led by the Pack 100 Parent Committee who plans and organizes the yearly pack activities.
 All of our leaders are volunteers consisting of parents and relatives of the cub scouts.
 Our pack depends entirely on the planning and participation of parents who make up the leadership and who help support scouting activities throughout the year.
 Organizationally speaking, our pack is in the Frontier Trails District of the Northern Lights Council of the Boy Scouts of America.

 What is a Cub Scout?